 Homemade Lip Scrub ~ a sweet homemade scrub for dry, rough, chapped, lips.
-Once you try it you’ll never want to be without this easy diy sugar scrub.
+A diy all natural lip exfoliant you can make right at home with common ingredients.

 You might be skeptical about homemade beauty products if, like me, you grew up trying all those gloppy avocado and oatmeal face masks, or the dreadful mayonnaise hair conditioner.
 This one actually works, it’s pleasant to use, and you and your bathroom won’t smell like beer or vinegar afterwards.
 All you need is some sugar, some oil and a few little plastic travel containers.
 You can find those at beauty stores.
 You can play with flavors and food coloring if you want to.

 This is a fun project to do with your kids.
 I would have waited until my daughters were home for the holidays but my lips wouldn’t cooperate.
 I need this stuff now.